 The data rate or MCS used for transmitting the R2I and I2R LMR frames is solely decided by the transmitter of each of the frames.
 The bandwidth used to transmit the R2I LMR frame shall be no greater than that of the soliciting NDP Announcement frame, and the transmit bandwidth of the I2R LMR frame shall be no greater than the bandwidth of the preceding R2I LMR frame.

+If the

+The R2I LMR and I2R LMR frames shall be carried in an HE SU PPDU or an EHT SU transmission using a EHT MU PPDU. (#1050).

 TGbk editor make changes in P802.11bk 9.4.2.298 as follows: